Living Room Furniture

-To begin choosing furniture for your living room, decide what you need from it.
-How much space do you have with your layout?
-Can you add in large-scale furniture, or will smaller designs best suit your room?
-Determining how you'll use your family room will help you decide what styles you need.
+Choosing living room furniture based on what you need from it.
+How big is your layout?
+Will large-scale furniture or smaller designs best suit your space?
+Determine how you'll use your family room to decide what styles you need.

-You'll also need to consider how you'll use the furniture.
-This is especially important for choosing upholstery.
-White or neutral colored fabrics are ideal for lighter use, while darker fabrics are better for frequently-used items.
-Dark fabrics, as well as those with machine-washable slipcovers, are also good options for those with pets or kids.
-Bonded leather furniture has a lasting durability that makes it ideal for heavier use with proper care.
+Keep in mind how you'll be using the furniture while shopping for upholstery.
+White or neutral colored fabrics are ideal for lighter or infrequent use, while dark fabrics are better for frequently-used items.
+Machine-washable slipcovers in dark fabrics and strong, durable bonded leather are also good options for those with pets or kids.

 2) Consider Furniture Style

 3) Consider Storage

-When considering storage options for your family room, media consoles and TV stands are the perfect place to start.
-Media consoles provide a stylish platform for your TV and other home media.
-If you prefer to conceal DVD players and other equipment, pick a console with plenty of storage space and shelves.
-Closed storage in drawers or behind doors keeps things dust free.
+When considering storage for your space, start with media consoles and TV stands.
+Media consoles provide a stylish platform for your TV.
+If you prefer to conceal DVD players and other home media, select a console with plenty of drawers, shelving and cabinet space.

 4) Incorporate Tables